jaimefps/book-graph-explorer/README.md

 TODOS:

+- sentry io & error boundary around whole app
+  (and report what query broke the app, likely based on the URL state)

+- firebase analytics

+- about page (about me)
-- about pages (now)
+- add feedback button on about
 - move book/opensource to about, then use that space for feedbackfish
-- add a a middle step between clicking a node and opening the book reader...?

 ---

 - the Open source github should link to the spinoza.io webpage

----

-- "go back to graph" button.
-- add feedback button on about or maybe add a "Contact" tab.

 ---